lbaxevanaki/spring-boot-eshop/README.md

 Unit Tests
 -----------
-Not fully unit tested but i have tred to pride an example for a controller and a service
+Not fully unit tested but i have tried to provide examples of tests on all levels, for instance for controllers and a services and plain unit tests for utility methods.

 Running service locally using docker
 ------------------------------------
 mvnw install dockerfile:build
 #mvnw dockerfile:push
 docker run -p 8080:8080 lbaxevanaki/eshop-web-service